Frédéric Boutet: The Garden of the Pirate (part one)

 “At the roof are cut two dormers opening onto your garden, and facing these windows is a large bay that opens onto the neighboring garden.
-Well, monsieur, I come to ask a favor…it’s singular, I know, but of paramount importance to me…that you let me stay at this window tonight, and for the two nights following, that I may watch the neighbor’s garden.”
+Well, monsieur, I come to ask a favor…one that’s singular, I know, but of paramount importance to me…that you let me stay at this window tonight, and for the two nights to come, that I may watch the neighbor’s garden.”

 “Do you mean the House of the Pirate?
 That garden?” said M. Duvaudois.